 Although being charged with a property crime of trespassing may seem like a trivial offense, property crimes like trespassing can have significant legal consequences.
-If you are charged with trespassing in Massachusetts, it is important to hire an experienced Massachusetts criminal defense lawyer like Attorney David Ellison to help you with your case.
+If you are charged with trespassing in Massachusetts, it is important to hire an experienced Massachusetts criminal defense lawyer like the lawyers at Ellison Law LLC to help you with your case.

 The penalties if convicted of trespassing in Massachusetts are as follows:

 - a fine of up to $100

 - a potential criminal record